 While office work, in general, fosters a sedentary lifestyle, remote work can have a particular impact on how much time you spend moving in a day.
 As a remote worker, it is completely possible to spend an entire week without ever leaving your home.
 If that becomes the norm, your threshold for exercise can be brought down significantly.

 To increase your movement, take advantage of your flexibility as a remote worker.
 When you take a break, go for a walk around your area.
 You can also do mini at-home workouts throughout the day.
-If your schedule is flexible, look for fitness classes in your area.
+If your schedule is flexible, look for fitness classes or personal training courses in your area.
 Mid-day classes tend to be less full and some studios even offer discounts for less popular time slots.
 The same goes for gyms; fewer people means you won’t have to waste any time waiting for equipment to free up.

 3. Mental Health